 Sustainable tourism in Iceland is a hot topic at the moment.
 Discussion of apparent over-tourism and environmental effects are at the forefront.
 But there is a lot more to it than that.
 From moss turning brown, to metal bars being raised at popular attractions, to walking off the path, to glaciers disappearing.
 We are all too aware of the changing environment that has been affected by both climate change and tourism.

-Hidden Iceland began running tours in earnest back in November 2017 and decided right away that the only to run tours in Iceland was to do so sustainably.
+Hidden Iceland began running tours back in November 2017 and decided right away that the only way to run tours in Iceland was to do so sustainably.
 To us being a sustainable tourism company was not as simple as just following a strict Environmental Policy and leaving each place the same as it was found.
 This is a great mantra, but there is much more to be done.
 As Hidden Iceland keeps on growing, we still remain 100% Carbon Neutral through sustainable tourism practices and ethical investing with Climate Care.

 Reduce and Reuse

 This statements is very often overused and under performed.
 Mainly because it is so hard to quantify and monitor.

 Hidden Iceland reduces the impact on the environment from our trips by only using vehicles that are appropriate for the group size and activity.
 It’s very disheartening seeing seeing gas guzzling super jeeps driving on well maintained roads unnecessarily.
 Aside from the physical cost being transferred to the customer it is also unnecessarily bad for the environment.